How to Easily Install DIY Frame Moulding For a Simple, Yet Beautiful Impact

 One of my biggest stressors in starting projects used to be navigating hardware stores.
 But don’t let this stop you.
 Yes, Home Depot and Lowes can be big and overwhelming, but soon you will fall in love with these places and not want to leave.
 Can anyone else relate?
 I literally ask my husband if we can go to Home Depot for date night now.

-The two main sections in the store you’ll need to go for this project are the trim section (typically towards the back, near the wood) and the paint section where your caulk, wood filler, paint, and sandpaper will all be.
+The two main sections in the store you’ll need to go for this project are the trim section (typically towards the back, near the wood) and the paint section where your caulk, wood filler, paint, and sandpaper will all be (typically towards the front).

 Or another great option is to just shop online and do a curbside pick up or even delivery!
 But if I’m buying lumber I opt to go in myself, that way I can make sure I am getting the best quality on each piece and not warped/bowed lumber.